IBM/Hybrid-Cloud-Applications-and-Services/README.md

     bash database_init.sh
     ```

 3. To reach the API Discovery user interface, go to `https://localhost:9448/ibm/api/explorer`.
 Since docker only expose tcp port and api-connect is using https port, we need to authenticate the website.
-Then, use the credentials from your server.xml to login (For this example, the **username** is `user` and the **password** is `demo`).
+Then, use the credentials from your server.xml to login (For this example, the **username** is `admin` and the **password** is `admin`).

 	You should see something like this in your API Discovery user interface.